 Everything the teacher will need is included in the PDF — other than the paper, folders, scissors, and other office supplies. 🙂 To teach the lesson plan, the teacher reads the biography booklet aloud to students, stopping to answer questions and to play musical excerpts of the pieces mentioned (playlist provided).
 As they are listening to the biography, students can color the picture of the composer and start cutting out the items for the lapbook.
 As students finish assembling the lapbook, they can listen to more musical excerpts by the composer.

-Download a sample page from Prompts for Piano Set #1 below.
+Download a FREE sample of a biography booklet for “Mozart” below.
 Enjoy!

 Permission is granted for the purchasing teacher to make unlimited printouts and use the digital files for the purpose of teaching their own students.
 Sharing printouts or the digital files beyond that purpose is not permitted.
 The purchaser is not permitted to resell the item(s), or alter, modify, or create derivative works.

 Over 3300 lapbooks sold!
 Check out what teachers have to say about the Great Composers and Their Music curriculum: